tkilla64/eurorack/README.md

 # eurorack
 Eurorack DIY projects

-The is a collection of my DIY projects for Eurorack modular synths.
+This is a collection of my DIY projects for Eurorack modular synths.

 Some additional information can in most cases be found on my YouTube channel: https://www.youtube.com/channel/UCzQVnmnXbCWJxZCGEmN_3SQ